 Who can hold the position of SMS level 1 user?

-In the original sponsor application, companies can only nominate one Level 1 user and this person must be an employee.
+In the original sponsor application, companies can only nominate one Level 1 user and this person must be an employee or an office holder ie a Director, Trustee, Company Secretary.

 Once the licence has been granted, it is possible to appoint more Level 1 users, including a company Representative or other members of staff.
 UKVI recommend that you keep numbers to the minimum necessary for effective business operation.